PacktPublishing/DevOps-with-Windows-Server-2016/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.

-Chapter 1,2,9,10, and 11 doesn't contain code.
-The code present in Chapter 5 is already present in Chapter 6,7 and 8 in form of blocks.
+Chapters 01,02,09,10, and 11 doesn't contain code.
+The code present in Chapter 05 is already present in Chapters 06,07 and 08 in form of blocks.

 The code will look like the following:
 ```